The US Department of Education stipulates that the following regulations apply:

 Satisfactory academic progress

-Your eligibility to continue to receive direct loan funds depends on you making satisfactory academic progress.
-The Registry will therefore contact your tutor before the Spring and Summer disbursements are requested to confirm that you are in good academic standing and eligible to receive the next instalment of your loan.
+A student’s eligibility to continue to receive Direct Loan funds depends on them making satisfactory academic progress throughout their course.
+The Registry will therefore contact each US loans student's tutor before the Spring and Summer disbursements are requested to confirm that each student is in good academic standing and eligible to receive the next instalment of their loan.
+Please see the LSHTM satisfactory academic progress policy.

 Changes to enrolment status

-If your enrolment status changes you must ensure the Student Finance Officer in the Registry is aware of your change in status.
-Your loan eligibility will then be recalculated to reflect your new Cost of Attendance based on your new enrolment status and any 'unearned' loan funds may need to be returned to the US Department of Education.
-The calculation to determine what loan funds need to be returned is called a Return to Tile IV.
+If a student’s enrolment status changes, they must ensure that the Tuition Fees Manager in the Registry is aware of the change.
+The student’s loan eligibility will then be recalculated to reflect the new Cost of Attendance based on their new enrolment status.
+Any 'unearned' loan funds may need to be returned to the US Department of Education.
+The calculation to determine what loan funds need to be returned is called a Return to Title IV.
+Please see the LSHTM Return to Title IV Policy.

 A return to tile IV calculation is required in the following scenarios: